LoopKit/looptips/docs/how-to/overrides.md

 ## Pre-Meal Targets

 The pre-meal target is also known as the **pre-meal preset**.
-When activated by pressing the icon that looks like a timer :material-camera-timer: between a f&#8203;ork and a knife :fontawesome-solid-utensils:) it  will stay active for:
+When activated, by pressing the icon that looks like a timer :material-camera-timer: between a f&#8203;ork and a knife :fontawesome-solid-utensils:, it  will stay active for:

 * one hour, or
 * until carbs are entered, or